dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Pricing Model Best For Key Pros Key Risks

-Hourly Pricing New businesses, first-time cleans Easy to explain, protects you when jobs take longer than expected Limits profit as your team gets faster
+Hourly New businesses, first-time cleans Easy to explain, protects you when jobs take longer than expected Limits profit as your team gets faster

-Flat-Rate Pricing Growing & scaling businesses Higher profit potential, simple for clients Requires tight scope control to avoid underpricing
+Flat-Rate Growing & scaling businesses Higher profit potential, simple for clients Requires tight scope control to avoid underpricing

 Know your production rates

-Step 7: Hire Employees and Train Them As Professional Cleaners
+Step 7: Hire and Train Professional Cleaners

+Even if you plan to start as a solopreneur, you’ll reach a point where you’ll want or need to hire additional staff.
 If you want to grow, you will eventually need a team.

-Strong cleaning businesses use:
+Strong cleaning businesses focus on providing:

 QUICK TIP FROM THE AUTHOR